T

 $5–$10

-Exploring La Candelaria on foot, visiting free museums, and enjoying parks.
+Exploring La Candelaria on foot, visiting free museums, or inexpensive local attractions.

 Misc